Report From the Hill

 There is willful ignorance being practiced in our country at our great peril because leftists want political power at any cost.
 We must stay God centered.
 We must stay informed.
 We must know our true history.
 We must stay American.
 We must keep the true spirit of the Green Bay, Wisconsin Packers alive.

-#292 Joe Valitchka
+#292 Joe Valitchka,

 Captain, USNR Retired